msk-up/browser_extention/README.md

 ## Load
 1) chrome://extensions → enable Developer mode.
 2) Load unpacked → select this folder.
-3) Pin the extension, click Meeting Coach.
+3) Pin the extension, click whispas.
 Use **Open Control Window** for a persistent UI that won't auto-close; start listening there, approve sharing, and (optionally) set a WS URL to stream chunks.

 ## Notes
 - Permissions: tabs, activeTab, scripting, storage, host <all_urls>.
 Audio access is granted via the user prompt when recording starts (ensure you tick “Share tab audio” in the picker).